lopezator/migrator/README.md

 * GO code migrations, either transactional or transaction-less, using `*sql.DB` or `*sql.Tx`.
 * No need to use `packr`, `gobin` or others, since all migrations are just GO code.

+# Compatibility

+Although any database supported by [database/sql](https://golang.org/pkg/database/sql/) and one of its recommended drivers [SQLDrivers](https://github.com/golang/go/wiki/SQLDrivers) should work ok, at the moment only `PostgreSQL` and `MySQL` are being explicitly tested.

+If you find any issue with any of the databases included under the umbrella of `database/sql`, feel free to [contribute](#Contribute) by opening an issue or sending a pull request.

 # Usage

 The following example assume:

-- A working postgres DB conn on localhost, with postgres user, no password, and an EMPTY db named migrator.
+- A working `postgres` DB conn on localhost, with a user named `postgres`, empty password, and an empty db named `migrator`.

 Customize this to your needs by changing the driver and/or connection settings.